aex-141

 Decreases the NFT limit/cap defined in the collection.
 An increase of the limit is forbidden.

-Emits the TokenLimitDecrease
+Emits the TokenLimitDecrease event.

 Throws if:

-is lower than the currenttotal_supply
+new_limitequals the currenttoken_limitnew_limitis lower than the currenttotal_supply

-stateful entrypoint decrease_token_limit(new_limit: int) : unit
+stateful entrypoint decrease_token_limit(new_limit: int) : unitnew_limit

 int